Jpunt/sass-t1000/README.md

 sass-t-1000-grid
 ================

-**Yes, this is another responsive grid system.** There are a lot of them these days, but as with a lot of things: they didn’t cut it for me.
+**Yes, this is another responsive grid system.** There are a lot of them these days, but as with a lot of things, they didn’t cut it for me.
 They’re either too complicated or too limited, or too difficult to get your head around.

 **No, this is not another responsive grid system.** It’s more a library.
-You build the grid yourself, using SASS-mixins.
-This way you’re free to choose the kind of media-queries or amount of breakpoints and sizes.
+You build the grid yourself using SASS-mixins.
+This way you’re free to choose the kind of media queries or number of breakpoints and sizes.
 And in the process you get to know your grid system as it grows with you.

 ## Basics
 We’ve got a couple of principles that should be made clear: